Medical Research Scientists

 A little bit of money can go very far, especially when addressing medical research.

-At the IDP Foundation, we have championed medical research by supporting research scientists at Northwestern University who are looking to tackle many diseases like cancer and Parkinson’s.
-We have accomplished this by developing two grants: the IDP Foundation Research Scientists Fund and the IDP Foundation Research Innovation Challenge Grant.
+At the IDP Foundation, Inc. we have championed medical research by supporting research scientists at Northwestern University since the formation of the foundation in 2008.
+We have accomplished this by developing two categories of grants to support innovation in medical research: 1) The IDP Foundation Research Scientists Grants and 2) The IDP Foundation Research Innovation Challenge Grants.

-In 2008, the IDP Foundation Research Scientists Fund was established to advance some of the most promising research at Northwestern Memorial Hospital and its affiliated centers, including the Northwestern University Feinberg School of Medicine, known for their cutting-edge research initiatives, superb clinical affiliates, global outlook, and innovative curriculum, as well as The Robert H. Lurie Comprehensive Cancer Center of Northwestern University, dedicated to the highest standards of cancer research, patient care, education, and community outreach.
+The IDP Foundation Research Scientists Fund was established in 2008 to advance some of the most promising research being conducted at Northwestern Memorial Hospital and its affiliated centers, including the Northwestern University Feinberg School of Medicine and The Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

 Dr. James Surmeier